-Cost effectiveness is strongly encouraged, as the objective is to maximize the overall cost effectiveness of developments, including but not limited to, construction costs for applications submitted.
+Cost efficiency and effectiveness are strongly encouraged, as the objective is to maximize the overall cost effectiveness of developments, including but not limited to, construction costs for applications submitted.
 The "Construction Guidelines: Construction Costs" document outlines the CHFA construction cost review process.